leanprover/lean4/doc/contributions.md

 Before You Submit a Pull Request (PR):
 -------

 **Start with an Issue**: Before submitting a PR, always open an issue discussing the problem you wish to solve or the feature you'd like to add.
 Use the prefix `RFC:` (request for comments) if you are proposing a new feature.
 Ask for feedback from other users.
 Take the time to summarize all the feedback.
 This allows the maintainers to evaluate your proposal more efficiently.
+When creating a RFC, consider the following questions:

+  - **User Experience**: How does this feature improve the user experience?

+  - **Beneficiaries**: Which Lean users and projects do benefit most from this feature/change?

+  - **Community Feedback**: Have you sought feedback or insights from other Lean users?

+  - **Maintainability**: Will this change streamline code maintenance or simplify its structure?

 **Understand the Project**: Familiarize yourself with the project, existing issues, and latest commits.
 Ensure your contribution aligns with the project's direction and priorities.

 **Stay Updated**: Regularly fetch and merge changes from the main branch to ensure your branch is up-to-date and can be smoothly integrated.

 **Help wanted**: We have issues tagged with ["help wanted"](https://github.com/leanprover/lean4/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22), if you want to contribute to the project, please take a look at them.
 If you are interested in one of them, post comments, ask questions, and engage with the core developers there.

 Quality Over Quantity:
 -----